What Is A Securities Fraud Class Action?

 Does It Cost Anything To Participate In A Securities Fraud Class Action?

 No. Plaintiffs in a securities fraud class action brought by Robbins LLP are not responsible for paying attorneys’ fees or expenses.
-All costs and expenses of the litigation are advanced by Robbins LLP.
+All costs and expenses of the litigation of shareholder derivative actions are advanced by Robbins LLP.
 We only recover our fees and costs if we are successful in obtaining a monetary recovery or substantial nonmonetary benefit for the class whose interests we represent.
 If we prevail, our fees and expenses are paid out of the sums recovered for the class.